Chillicothe, Ohio: Education

-The public Chillicothe City School District operates five primary and secondary schools for children in the city.
+Part of the municipality is in the Union-Scioto Local School District.
+The public Chillicothe City School District, which covers the majority of the municipality, operates five primary and secondary schools for children in the city.
 Bishop Flaget School is a private Catholic school for students in grades prekindergarten through 8th.
 Ross County Christian Academy was formed in 2007 and now offers K through 12th grade at two sites.

 Chillicothe is home to Pickaway-Ross Career & Technology Center, a vocational-technical school founded in 1974.
 Ohio University – Chillicothe is a regional campus of Ohio University founded in 1946.
 It was the first regional campus in Ohio.
 The campus has an annual enrollment of approximately 2,000 students.
 Chillicothe is also home to the Recording Workshop, an audio engineering school.

-Chillicothe is served by the main branch and Northside branch of Chillicothe and Ross County Public Library.
+Chillicothe is also served by the main branch and Northside branch of Chillicothe and Ross County Public Library.

+Infrastructure

+Transportation

+The Ross County Airport is located 6 nmi northwest of Chillicothe's central business district.